- 2045 RMAP DRAFT

-View the survey results of the 2045 Regional Transportation Plan Survey completed in April 2014.
+View the survey results of the 2045 Regional Mobility and Accessibility Plan Survey completed in April 2014.

 Top of Page

-PAG's regional transportation plan (RTP) identifies transportation projects that can be developed with federal, state and local funding and establishes long-range regional strategies to enhance the movement of people and goods across Pima County.
+PAG's RMAP identifies transportation projects that can be developed with federal, state and local funding and establishes long-range regional strategies to enhance the movement of people and goods across Pima County.

 When implemented, the transportation improvements included in the plan are intended to reduce congestion, support economic growth, expand transportation choices, and enhance our environment and quality of life, making this a more efficient, livable, safe and thriving community.